marlene-rinker/reading-notes/class-11.md

 ```
 Use HTML and CSS to set up the interface and then JavaScript to get the buttons and controls working.

+### Flash, video and audio
+_Chapter 9: pages 201-206_

+Flash is an old technology for adding animations, video and audio to the web.
+It emerged in the 90s.

+Most browsers don't support Flash anymore.
+It's not supported on the iPhone or iPad.

+HTML5 introduced the `<video>` and `<audio>` elements to add video and audio.
+These are not supported in older browsers.
+Browsers that support the HTML5 elements don't all support the same audio and video formats.
+Provide your files in different formats to ensure that everyone can see/hear them.

 ---
 [Home page](https://marlene-rinker.github.io/reading-notes/)